ferasawadi/jobs-management/README.md

 > please note that to have a valid operation a valid UUID must be passed.

-the system already have a Utils Class that have useful methods to help with this obviously<br/>
+the system already has a Utils Class that have useful methods to help with this obviously<br/>
 > please see [ApiUtils](src/main/java/com/payoneer/JobManagement/api/utils/ApiUtils.java) for more info

 to validate the id you can call the